Adewale1010/all-low_level_programming/0x08-recursion/README.md

 3-factorial.c: C program that returns the factorial of a given number 4-pow_recursion.c: C program that returns the value of x raised to the power of y 5-sqrt_recursion.c: C program that returns the natural square root of a given number
+6-is_prime_number: C program tha checks if a number is prime